WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

     <a href="https://make.wordpress.org/test/files/2025/10/playground-site-with-pr.png"><img src="https://make.wordpress.org/test/files/2025/10/playground-site-with-pr.png" alt="Playground Site with PR" style="max-width: 100%"></a>

 There are some limitations to this Playground environment.
-Learn more in the [Playground limitations documentation](https://wordpress.github.io/wordpress-playground/developers/limitations/).
+You can read more [here](https://wordpress.github.io/wordpress-playground/developers/limitations/).

 - All changes will be lost when a tab is closed with a Playground instance.
 - All changes will be lost when refreshing the page.

-In the WordPress Playground environment, you can test pull requests for feature changes, bug fixes, regression issues, and more.
+In the WordPress Playground environment you can test the PR for the feature changes, bug fixes, regression issues and more.

 ## Writing a Test Report